 A perfect example is comparing Harvard University and Harvard College.
-Harvard College has a four-year program for students looking to get their bachelor’s degree with about 6,500 students.
 Harvard University encompasses Harvard College and ten other schools that offer both graduate and professional programs.
+Harvard University has a four-year program for students looking to get their bachelor’s degree with about 6,500 students.

-Each of the graduate and professional schools are run independently, but they are still part of the same university.
+Each graduate and professional school runs independently, but they are still part of the same university.
 They keep their admissions offices and teaching and research faculty separate, and they do not offer any undergraduate programs.

-Remember, the name of the school is less important than whether the school is a good fit for you personally.
-Decide what you want from your college experience and then choose a college or university that fits that ideal.
+Remember, the name of the school holds less importance than whether the school is a good fit for you personally.
+Decide what you want from your college experience, and then choose a college or university that fits that ideal.